ClericPy/zipapps/README.md

     -u:
         means the file or folder names you want to unzip while running.
 Here is the `AUTO`, will unzip the psutil package because of its .pyd or .so files included.
     -up:
-        the unzip path of cache folder.
-TEMP / HOME / SELF are the built-in runtime args, but for the stable usage you can ignore this arg then use `./zipapps_cache/example`.
+        the unzip path of cache folder. $TEMP/$HOME/$SELF/$PID/$CWD are the built-in runtime args, but for the stable usage you can ignore this arg then use `./zipapps_cache/example`.
 The cache will be refreshed while you rebuild this pyz.

 WARNING: unzip path can be overwrited by `export ZIPAPPS_CACHE=./xxx` or `export UNZIP_PATH=./xxx` while running.